Originally published August 14, 2018. Updated July 5, 2024.

 As easily as summer can be a season of self-care, it can also be a season of over-commitment and burnout.
 Between the BBQs, yard work, garage sales, moving, and group activities, your “come hang out” and “give me a hand” inbox can become full.

-It’s important to set boundaries for yourself and your commitments in the summer.
 Setting boundaries could include choosing specific days you will leave open and/or setting a maximum number of activities you’ll say yes to per day/week.
-Remember, it’s okay to say no!

 6. Spend as much time outside as you can

-This may sound cliche, but spending time outside in the fresh air and sunshine is important!
-For me, this means setting up my work outside on the patio and taking Zoey for plenty of walks.
+For me, this means setting up my work outside on the patio and taking my dog for plenty of walks.

 7. Maintain a consistent sleeping schedule

-When we think of summer, we think long days and late nights.
+When we think of summer, we think of long days and late nights.
 For me, nothing is worse for my mental health than an inconsistent sleep schedule.
-Though your routine may be different than during the Fall/Winter, I still encourage you to try having a consistent sleeping schedule.

 This may mean planning to be in bed by 11 and up by 8 or it may be committing to not staying up past midnight or sleeping in past 10.
-Remember, it’s all about doing what works for you!

 8. Be active (but have fun!)

 Despite any changes to schedule and routine, remember to stay active this summer.
 This doesn’t mean hitting the gym for an hour a day to work on acquiring the “perfect summer body” (we aren’t really for that here at Libero).
-Instead, it means spending 20+ minutes most (not “all”) days movingThis could be going for a walk or run, swimming in the ocean, playing tennis, or golfing.

 In short: keep moving, do what you love, and have fun with it!
-(For me, that means lots of Badminton!)

-9. Foster deeper connection with friends
+9. Foster deeper connections with friends

-This is probably the most terrifying item on the list for me (and that’s saying a lot considering my mild ocean-phobia!), but I cannot stress enough how important intimate connection with others is to self-care.
+This is probably the most terrifying item on the list for me (and that’s saying a lot considering my mild ocean phobia!), but I cannot stress enough how important intimate connection with others is to self-care.

 This summer, as you’re around people going on long hikes, hanging at the beach, or sharing a drink at sunset, I encourage you to step out of your comfort zone and open up a little.

 Share something you haven’t shared, ask how your friends are doing, and be honest about how you are.
-Never underestimate the power connection can have in regards to our mental health.

-Never underestimate the power connection can have in regards to our mental health.
+Never underestimate the power connection can have in regard to our mental health.

 10. Give yourself a break